noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- breaking down ap rogrmaa into smaller pieces that are more reusable, reliable, and easier to understand
 	- composition
 		- recomposing/combining indiviudal functions to form an entire program that is easier to reason about as a whole
+		- the requiring of two functions to be compatible is that they must agree in the number of arguments as well as their types
+		- the meaning of the entire expression can be understand from the meaning of its individual pieces
 	- declarative
 	- statelessness
 		- stateless code has 0 chance of changing/breaking global state